HVEPYC/annotate_together/README.md

-# Annotate-Anything by CVPR Group 5 "Strix Halo"
+# Annotate-Together by CVPR Group 5 "Strix Halo"

 This is an app that allows for annotations to be made on image data from any given directory